(Updated August 19, 2021)

 SDS phone: 410-455-2459

-If you will be using SDS approved accommodations in this class, please contact me (instructor) to discuss implementation of the accommodations.
+If you will be using SDS approved accommodations in this class, please contact the instructor to discuss implementation of the accommodations.
 During remote instruction requirements due to COVID, communication and flexibility will be essential for success.

 Sexual Assault, Sexual Harassment, and Gender Based Violence and Discrimination (required)

-UMBC’s Policy on Sexual Misconduct, Sexual Harassment and Gender Discrimination and Federal Title IX law prohibit discrimination and harassment on the basis of sex, sexual orientation, and gender identity in University programs and activities.
+UMBC Policy and Federal law (Title IX) prohibit discrimination and harassment on the basis of sex, sexual orientation, and gender identity in University programs and activities.
 Any student who is impacted by sexual harassment, sexual assault, domestic violence, dating violence, stalking, sexual exploitation, gender discrimination, pregnancy discrimination, gender-based harassment or retaliation should contact the University’s Title IX Coordinator to make a report and/or access support and resources:

 You can access support and resources even if you do not want to take any further action.
 You will not be forced to file a formal complaint or police report.
 Please be aware that the University may take action on its own if essential to protect the safety of the community.

-If you are interested in or thinking about making a report, please see the Online Reporting/Referral Form.
+If you are interested in or thinking about making a report, please use the Online Reporting/Referral Form.
 Please note that, if you report anonymously, the University’s ability to respond will be limited.

 Notice that Faculty are Responsible Employees with Mandatory Reporting Obligations:

 All faculty members are considered Responsible Employees, per UMBC’s Policy on Sexual Misconduct, Sexual Harassment, and Gender Discrimination.
-Faculty are therefore required to report possible violations of the Policy to the Title IX Coordinator, even if a student discloses something they experienced before attending UMBC.
+Faculty are therefore required to report any/ all available information regarding conduct falling under the Policy and violations of the Policy to the Title IX Coordinator, even if a student discloses an experience that occurred before attending UMBC and/or an incident that only involves people not affiliated with UMBC.
+Reports are required regardless of the amount of detail provided and even in instances where support has already been offered or received.

 If you need to speak with someone in confidence, who does not have an obligation to report to the Title IX Coordinator, UMBC has a number of Confidential Resources available to support you: